Ryanwfile/Algorithms/README.md

 # Algorithms

-## These are my solutions to various algorithms
+## These were my solutions to various algorithms while learning Javascript circa 2015